How to Apply

 Please do not contact the department office for an update on the status of your application.

-• The Department of Occupational Science and Occupational Therapy will offer a maximum of 3 interviews to any one applicant over a lifetime.
-If after 3 interviews, an offer of admission is not made, applicants will no longer be offered an interview with the department, regardless of the competitiveness of the admission GPA achieved.
+The Department of Occupational Science and Occupational Therapy will offer a maximum of 3 interviews to any one applicant over a lifetime.
+If after 3 interviews, an offer of admission is not made, applicants will no longer be offered an interview with the department, regardless of the competitiveness of the application.

 You will have had the opportunity to indicate your site preference as part of the application process.
 Following an admissions decision, you will be allocated to a site based on your preferences.
 Your site choice is given priority, unless the available positions at that site have been filled, in which case you will be added to a waitlist for your preferred site.